CLI reference

 Authentication

-The Knock CLI relies on a service token to authenticate and make requests to your Knock account.
+If you need to authenticate in a remote environment, or want complete control, you can generate a service token in the Knock dashboard.
 You can specify a service token in all CLI calls, or you can optionally use a configuration file to authenticate all requests.

 Setting up a configuration file (optional)